Brooklyn Museum: European art

 The Brooklyn Museum has among others late Gothic and Early Italian Renaissance paintings by Lorenzo di Niccolo ("Scenes from the life of Saint Lawrence"), Sano di Pietro, Nardo di Cione, Lorenzo Monaco, Donato de' Bardi ("Saint Jerome"), Giovanni Bellini.
 It has Dutch paintings by Frans Hals, Gerard Dou, and Thomas de Keyser as well as others.
 It has 19th-century French paintings by Charles Daubigny, Narcisse Virgilio Díaz, Eugène Boudin ("Port, Le Havre"), Berthe Morisot, Edgar Degas, Gustave Caillebotte ("Railway Bridge at Argenteuil"), Claude Monet ("Doges Palace, Venice"), the French sculptor Alfred Barye, Camille Pissarro, and Paul Cézanne as well as many others.

 Selections from the European collection

+Other collections

+The museum's costume collection was created in 1946, and the Textile and Costume Collection was unveiled in 1977.
+The collection, composed of American and European attire, was described by The New York Times as "one of the best in the world".
+Removed from public display in 1991, the collection was transferred to the Metropolitan Museum of Art's Costume Institute in 2008.

+The Brooklyn Museum has had a photography collection since the 19th century.
+The museum initially did not seek out photographs for its collection, which was initially composed exclusively of photographers' and collectors' gifts.
+Since 1993, the collection has been part of the Department of Prints, Drawings, and Photographs.

+The museum's Steinberg Family Sculpture Garden has salvaged architectural elements from throughout New York City.
+The sculpture garden dates from 1966 and includes objects such as the Bayard–Condict Building's capitals and the sculptures at the Manhattan Bridge's Brooklyn entrance.

 Libraries and archives

 The Brooklyn Museum Libraries and Archives hold approximately 300,000 volumes and over 3200 ft of archives.
 The collection began in 1823 and is housed in facilities that underwent renovations in 1965, 1984 and 2014.

 Programs

-In 2000, the Brooklyn Museum started the Museum Apprentice Program in which the museum hires teenage high schoolers to give tours in the museum's galleries during the summer, assist with the museum's weekend family programs throughout the year, participate in talks with museum curators, serve as a teen advisory board to the museum, and help plan teen events.